 Sovereign Gold Bond Scheme 2022 Dates

-Capital gain is exempted if hold till maturity but the interest earned will be taxed as per the income tax act.
+Capital gain is exempted if held till maturity but the interest earned will be taxed as per the income tax act.

 Yes, you can sell SGB anytime after a date notified by RBI if held in Demat form.

-Not Completely tax-free but depends on the situation you may refer to the above example to understand better.
+Not Completely tax-free but depending on the situation you may refer to the above example to understand better.

 As per RBI guidelines following procedure an investor can follow for redemption: